ajbalcazar/ajbalcazar.github.io/_pages/about.md

 ---
 ### Non-Taxable Properties - Garland, TX

 The following map displays the spatial distribution of non-taxable properties in the City of Garland, TX.
-The director of the Economic Development Department wanted to know the number of properties and total acres of non-taxable land.
+The director of the Economic Development Department wanted to know the number of properties and total acres of non-taxable land in Garland.
 The director also wanted the total number of developable acres (non-flood plane) of non-taxable properties.
 This analysis required an overlay of a flood plane layer and creating new fields to calculate developable acres.
+This analysis revealed that there are 1,595 non-taxable properties.
+These properties amount to 4,286 acres of developable land.
+This analysis will assist the Economic Development Deparment to identify properties that could be suitable for redevelopment.

 Data: Dallas County Appraisal District